 It seems like there’s always something more to be doing in the garden.
 Whether it’s the day-to-day chores like weeding or watering or the bigger, seasonal tasks like harvesting, there’s a task for every season and a season for every task.
-If you’re looking for a great place to start this October or trying to plan for the next one, here are five outdoor projects for your yard and garden that balance fun and functional.
+Figuring out which projects to do and when can be overwhelming, especially if you’re new to outdoor gardening.
+If you aren’t sure where to start or are looking for a handy checklist to ensure you’ve done everything, let this article be your guide!
+Here are six outdoor gardening projects and tasks to complete this October.

 After you harvest the last of your fruits or flowers, you’ll need to clean out your garden.
 Any leftover plant material can be taken out and composted, unless it’s diseased or has a fungal infection.
 You may also want to save some of the seeds from your garden, especially if you’re growing heirloom plants.